benjmin-r/cto.coffee/episodes/_posts/2020-31-03-ep11-about-being-a-egneralist-with-april-matias.md

 _~44_ Needing cues that you belong and the concern of employability

-The intro/outro music in the podcast was made with Sonic Pi from[this code](https://github.com/benjmin-r/music/blob/master/2017-12-04_cto.coffee-intro.rb).
+The intro/outro music in the podcast was made with Sonic Pi from [this code](https://github.com/benjmin-r/music/blob/master/2017-12-04_cto.coffee-intro.rb).

-March 30, 2020 || 2.3 minute read
+March 30, 2020 || 2.7 minute read